rosenschmidt/RepResAssignment2/assignment2.md

 main_data$PROP_DAMAGE <- main_data$PROPDMG * 10^main_data$PD_EXPONENT
 main_data$CROP_DAMAGE <- main_data$CROPDMG * 10^main_data$CD_EXPONENT
 ```
+NOTE - a posting to the discussion forum for this class by David Hood,
+a community TA, cites a document, not from NOAA but I think from
+University of Colorado weather service office,
+saying that 0-9 are codes for rages of losses, not an exponent.
+If that document is correct, the interpretation I used above (also
+discussed in the forums for this class) is not right.
+If Hood is correct,
+the analysis presented here, while substantially correct in magnitude,
+would be incorrect in quantities.

 ================================================================================

 ### RESULTS NUMERICALLY

 First we compute the totals for our stylized events.